Diffuse supernova neutrino background: Sources

 The neutrinos subsequently re-energize the shock through interactions with free protons and neutrons as well as other neutrinos, and are ejected once they can overcome the density of the matter within the shock by which they were previously trapped.

 An individual supernova will release as many as $10^{57}$ neutrinos, which is detectable as a short burst of events on Earth provided that the supernova occurred close by enough, either within our own galaxy or one of its satellite galaxies; the only current example of which is SN1987A.
 In contrast, the DSNB is a continuous source of neutrinos accumulated from all of the individual core-collapse supernovae throughout the history of the universe.
 Due to uncertainties in the emitted neutrino spectrum and the lack of direct detection, only experimental upper limits currently exist for the DSNB flux.

 Predicted detections

 Theoretical predictions for the flux of the DSNB on Earth are difficult as they depend on many different parameters and assumptions, mainly the rate of core-collapse supernovae events in the universe and the neutrino spectrum from each supernova.
-However, even given these uncertainties the DSNB flux should not be more than an order of magnitude below the current experimental bound, and so should be detectable in the near future.
+Initial predictions based on supernova rates and evolution of the cosmic gas have been revisited in more recent works.
+However, given the uncertainties the DSNB flux should not be more than an order of magnitude below the current experimental bound, and so should be detectable in the near future.